Government of Gilgit-Baltistan

 The Government of Gilgit-Baltistan is the government of the administrative territory of Gilgit-Baltistan, Pakistan.
-Its powers and structure are set out in the 2009 Gilgit-Baltistan Empowerment and Self-Governance Order, in which 14 districts come under its authority and jurisdiction.
-The government includes the cabinet, selected from members the Gilgit–Baltistan Assembly, and the non-political civil staff within each department.
+Its powers and structure are set out in the Gilgit-Baltistan Order 2018, which superseded the 2009 Gilgit-Baltistan Empowerment and Self-Governance Order, according to which ten districts come under its authority and jurisdiction.
+The government includes the cabinet, selected from members the Gilgit-Baltistan Assembly, and the non-political civil staff within each department.
 The province is governed by a unicameral legislature with the head of government known as the Chief Minister.
-The Chief Minister, invariably the leader of a political party represented in the Assembly, selects members of the Cabinet.
-The Chief Minister and Cabinet are thus responsible the functioning of government and are entitled to remain in office so long as it maintains the confidence of the elected Assembly.
+The Chief Minister, invariably the leader of a political party represented in the Assembly, selects members of the cabinet.
+The Chief Minister and cabinet are thus responsible the functioning of government and are entitled to remain in office so long as it maintains the confidence of the elected Assembly.
 The head of state of the province is known as the Governor.
-The terms Government of Gilgit–Baltistan or Gilgit–Baltistan Government are often used in official documents.
+The terms Government of Gilgit-Baltistan or Gilgit-Baltistan Government are interchangeably used in official documents.
 The seat of government is in Gilgit, thus serving as the capital of the territory.